-The Digital Literacy “best practices” Site
+The Digital Literacy “Best Practices” Site

-During trips to Europe and Asia to meet with digital inclusion organizations, the Net Literacy student board began to realize that notwithstanding the vast differences between countries and cultures, digital inclusion was a shared problem, and many of the problems and solutions experienced in a wide range of countries were more similar, than different.
+During trips to Europe and Asia to meet with digital inclusion organizations, the Net Literacy student board began to realize that notwithstanding the vast differences between countries and cultures, digital inclusion was a shared problem, and many of the problems and solutions experienced in a wide range of countries were much more similar than different.